How To: Caveman on a skateboard

 Learn how to tie a Handcuff Knot.
 This is a handy knot for those times when an emergency set of handcuffs are needed :) Firefighters also use this knot, coupled with a half hitch over each loop, as a man harness.
 This knot can be used in sailing, boating, general use, camping and bondage.

-How To: Tie a "bowyers knot"
+How To: TIe a decorative noose

 How To: Tie the quick release knot